Content

 Many believe l-arginine can improve erectile function and sexual performance.
 This supplement is available in stores and online.

 L-arginine is linked to nitric oxide production.
-Indeed, nitric oxide plays a critical role in erectile function because it helps blood vessels relax, thus improving blood flow.
+Indeed, nitric oxide plays a critical role in erectile function because it helps blood vessels relax, thus improving blood flow to the penis.

 Many assume these products are safe because they’re “natural.”
 But we’d like to point out that poison ivy is also natural — and you’d probably never put it on your penis.

-When it comes to your health, you’re wise to stick to safe, regulated treatment that are proven to be effective.
+When it comes to your health, you’re wise to stick to safe, regulated treatments that are proven to be effective.

-As with most treatments, erection creams and gels may have side effects and safety considerations.
-For instance, you might experience allergic reactions to the ingredients.
+As with most medical treatments, erection creams and gels may have side effects and safety considerations.
+For instance, you could experience an allergic reaction to the ingredients.

 Another common side effect is skin irritation.
-The skin on and around your genitals may tingle or burn.
-This can affect your partner, too, who may experience anal or vaginal burning.
+As you know, the skin on and around the genitals is particularly sensitive, so some topical treatments might cause tingling or burning.
+This can affect your partner, too, who could experience anal or vaginal burning.
 Be sure to check if your partner has any allergies before using an ED cream or gel with them.

-There’s also a possibility of priapism — when an erection lasts more than four hours.
-Priapism is often painful, and it requires urgent medical treatment.
+There’s also a possibility of priapism — a prolonged erection lasting more than four hours.
+Priapism is often painful and requires urgent medical treatment.

-Beyond potential side effects, the product just may not work for you.
+Beyond potential side effects, these products just may not work for you.
 If erectile cream or gel isn’t giving you results, even after a few attempts, consider speaking with a healthcare provider about other options.

-You shouldn’t use alprostadil cream if you have certain conditions, including:
+You shouldn’t use alprostadil cream if you have certain medical conditions, including:

 Leukemia